steadman1/steadman1/README.md

 - 👋 Hi, I’m @steadman1
 - 👀 I’m interested in CS, math, and programming
-- 🌱 I’m currently in highschool and teaching myself CS
+- 🌱 I’m currently a student at Virginia Tech and teaching myself CS
 - 📫 message me on instagram @s__steadman

 <!---